 The Sorrowful Mysteries: The Crucifixion and a Curtain Torn from Top to Bottom

-Jesus carrying the cross - image by Frank Vincentz, CC BY-SA 3.0, via Wikimedia Commons
+The Fourth Sorrowful Mystery - The Carrying of the Cross - image by Frank Vincentz, CC BY-SA 3.0, via Wikimedia Commons

 Lent